 Day 01: Phnom Penh Arrival

 Welcome to the vibrant bustling capital of Phnom Penh.
-Upon arrival, you will be welcomed by our Asia Senses Cambodia travel guide and transferred to your hotel for check in and refreshment.
-Spend the rest of day at leisure.
+Upon arrival, you will be welcomed by our local AST guide and transferred to your hotel for check in and refreshment.
+Spend the rest of the day at leisure.

 Day 02: Essential Phnom Penh Tour – Pearl of Indochina

 Located at the junction of the mighty Mekong river and Tonlé Sap river, the capital of Phnom Penh was once considered as the “Gem” of Indochina with a nice riverside promenade and numerous beautiful Cambodian Buddhist wats, palaces and many colonial-era buildings where Asian and Western architectures meet in a fascinating way.

 Start your full day sightseeing tour with a tuk tuk ride to the magnificent Royal Palace which is a popular tourist destination in Phnom Penh.
 It was built by King Norodom I (ruled 1860-1904) in 1886.
 Then we move to Silver Pagoda (also known as Wat Preah Keo or Temple of the Emerald Buddha) which is located on the south side of the Royal Palace complex.
 Inside the pagoda, you can watch the collection of Buddhas in gold, silver, crystal, and bronze.

 Afterwards, walk to the nearby National Museum which is the house of the world’s finest collection of Khmer sculpture.
 Here, you will have a glimpse into Cambodian history dating back from the 4th century to modern time.